sholaj/aks-gitops/uk8s/azure-backup-proposal-ptask0011038.md

 - GitOps and Infrastructure as Code should remain the primary recovery mechanism
 - Azure Backup recommended for tenant namespace protection (selective adoption)
 - Velero recommended as cost-effective alternative for specific use cases
-- Estimated cost: £10-50/month for selective namespace protection (assuming 5-10 critical tenant namespaces)
+- Estimated cost: £50-95/month plus storage for selective namespace protection (assuming 5-10 critical tenant namespaces)

 ---